RCEconModelling/LibESN/README.md

 # LibESN

-An Echo State Network library for multi-frequency ESN (MFESN) forecasting.
+An Echo State Network library for single and multi-frequency ESN (MFESN) forecasting.

 Currently we implement: